Anatomy & Background

 - Surgery to correct underlying pathology or the cause of the frozen shoulder.

-Under a comprehensive physical therapy rehabilitation program, many individuals are able to limit the effects of connective tissue dysfunction and will likely see a decrease in symptoms over a period of time ranging between two weeks and six months.
+Under a comprehensive physical therapy rehabilitation program in our sports injury clinic in NJ, many individuals are able to limit the effects of connective tissue dysfunction and will likely see a decrease in symptoms over a period of time ranging between two weeks and six months.
 For patients with more advanced cases or if results are not realized after a significant time period, surgical intervention may be considered.